- Office of the Director

 In 1887 Dunlop began developing what was to become the first practical pneumatic tyre for his son’s tricycle.
 On 7 December 1888 he was granted a patent.
 However, unknown to Dunlop, Robert William Thomson, another Scot, had already patented a pneumatic (inflatable) tyre in France in 1846 and the USA in 1847.
 Following discovery of this in 1890 and in order to capitalize on the product William Harvey Du Cros, president of the Irish Cyclists’ Association, and Dunlop who had already set up a company together, now created a company called the Pneumatic Tyre and Booth’s Cycle Agency in Dublin.
 Dunlop retired in 1895 and in the following year Du Cros sold the business to financier Terah Hooley.
 Du Cros remained in the business but Dunlop had no further connection with it having made very little financially from the product.
 His name and image, however, are still used by descendant companies today (for example, in an advertisement, Cork Examiner, 10 August 1934, p8, there's a logo displaying Dunlop's head).
 His own account of The history of the pneumatic tyre was published in 1924.

 Dunlop lived at Simmonscourt, Donnybrook Parish, Dublin, with his family.
 In the 1901 Census his occupation is retired veterinary surgeon and by 1911 his occupation (and that of his son) was company director.

-John Boyd Dunlop died on 23 October 1921 at ‘Leighton’, Ailesbury Road, aged 81, and is buried at Deansgrange cemetery, Dublin.
+John Boyd Dunlop died on 23 October 1921 at ‘Leighton’, Ailesbury Road, Dublin, aged 81, and is buried at Deansgrange cemetery, Dublin.

 The Dunlop Company in Cork